 Application: The process of applying a function to its arguments in order to produce a return value.

 Partial Application: The process of applying a function to some of its arguments.
 The partially applied function gets returned for later use.
-In other words, a function that takes a function with multiple parameters and returns a function with fewer parameters.
 Partial application fixes (partially applies the function to) one or more arguments inside the returned function, and the returned function takes the remaining parameters as arguments in order to complete the function application.

 Partial application takes advantage of closure scope in order to fix parameters.
 You can write a generic function that will partially apply arguments to the target function.
 It will have the following signature: